 5. Communicate Often

-To further elaborate on the point above – make sure that communication is scheduled often!
+Make sure that communication is scheduled often.
 Communication to stakeholders doesn’t stop after your initial project stages are over; regular communication is key to gaining stakeholder support.
-Issue regular project updates and demonstrate to stakeholders that their feedback has been received and noted.
-Showing stakeholders how their feedback has been used can go a long way.
+Issue regular project updates to stakeholders.
+Determine if it is possible to show how stakeholder feedback or issues have been addressed.
 When stakeholders feel like they’ve been heard, they’re typically much happier and more likely to support your project.

 6. Show You’re Listening